ryandeussing/jimhopper/_mindfulness-and-meditation/cultivating-mindfulness.md

 * [Three important things to keep in mind](#three-important-things-to-keep-in-mind) {: .onpage}

-I’ve written this for a variety of people, including:
+I’ve written this page for a variety of people, including:

 * People who are curious about mindfulness, but have read little or nothing about it and never tried meditating.
 * People seeking new ways to overcome childhood hurts, depression, addiction, and other all-too-human problems.